-- o (Section 2) The algorithm that determines when a packet is marked so as to warn the admission control mechanism that admission control may be needed - o (Section 3) The algorithm that determines when a packet is marked so as to warn the pre-emption mechanism that pre-emption may be needed - o (Section 4 & Appendix B) Simulation results that demonstrate the effectiveness of stateless admission control and flow pre-emption.
+- o (Section 2) The algorithm that determines when a packet is marked so as to warn the admission control mechanism that admission control may be needed. - o (Section 3) The algorithm that determines when a packet is marked so as to warn the pre-emption mechanism that pre-emption may be needed. - o (Section 4 & Appendix B) Simulation results that demonstrate the effectiveness of stateless admission control and flow pre-emption.
 The results were obtained using the algorithms of Sections 2 and 3.
-The pdf version of this document includes graphs of simulation results that aren't in the text version.
-It can be found at http://www.cs.ucl.ac.uk/staff/B.Briscoe/projects/ipe2eqos/gqs/pape - o (Section 5 & Appendix C) How to encode the markings, i.e. what change to make to which bits of a packet so as to convey the admission marking and pre-emption marking to the admission control and pre-emption mechanisms on the egress gateway
+The pdf version of this document includes graphs of simulation results that aren't in the text version. - o (Section 5 & Appendix C) How to encode the markings, i.e. what change to make to which bits of a packet so as to convey the admission marking and pre-emption marking to the admission control and pre-emption mechanisms on the egress gateway.

-Sections 2 and 3 describe the algorithms a PCN-enabled router uses to decide whether it needs to set a packet into the Admission Marked or Pre-emption Marked state.
+Sections 2 and 3 describe the algorithms a PCN-enabled router uses to decide whether it needs to admission mark or pre-emption mark a packet.
 The algorithms are driven by the amount of traffic in the specified real-time service class.
 Note that the measurement is made on an aggregate basis, i.e. it doesn't distinguish between real-time microflows.
+Note also that the algorithms run separately for each outgoing link of the PCN router.
 We present example implementations but the same effect may be implemented in different ways.
 Indeed, both the admission control and pre-emption algorithms could have been implemented as variants of token buckets, but the former is implemented as a virtual queue, to present an alternative (yet still fairly similar) implementation.